 Discover how the 2Design Web team of experts helps businesses succeed online through the use of potent web design, marketing, and campaigns to capture their customers' attention.

 2Design Web was established in 2002.
 Early days had us build from scratch a proprietary website content management system called Siteblocks® and it “filled a need” within the business community.
 At the time, WordPress, Joomla, and other open-source content management systems were not as trusted and popular as they are today.
 Today 2Design Web assesses the needs of our clients and their wish lists to provide the right toolsets producing the best online presence.
 It could be a CMS tool like WordPress, a custom one of a kind website, integrating an application like a full photogallery, blog, conference app...

 In 2008 2Design Web was selected as one of the 10 finalists by DELL Canada in the Dell Canada Small Business Excellence Award.

 Jason KesslerOwner / Lead Developer

-For the designers and interested clients out there, below are some articles on trends in the web design industry.
+For the designers and interested clients out there, below are some recent 2Design Web blog posts and a few articles on trends in the web design industry.

 Email direct for information email@example.com